sherman-jordan/pf2e-visioner/Actions.md

 - Cover bonus should be applied to the roll if a degree of cover is maintained over the course of the entire movement, by RAW.
 Due to technical limitations and the likelihood that player paths may confuse the automation, cover bonus is currently manually applied by the GM.

 > [!IMPORTANT]
-> For AVS users: While a token is moving under Sneak, [AVS Override Manager](override-manager.md) treats that token as unobservable and will not prompt to remove overrides affecting it.
+> For AVS users: While a token is moving under Sneak, [Change Validation Manager](Change-Validation-Manager.md) treats that token as unobservable and will not prompt to remove overrides affecting it.
 Other tokens remain subject to AVS prompts as normal.
-If the sneaking token gains full line of sight to a hidden or unobserved token while moving, AVS Override Manager will still prompt the GM to decide whether the token should be revealed.
+If the sneaking token gains full line of sight to a hidden or unobserved token while moving, Change Validation Manager will still prompt the GM to decide whether the token should be revealed.